SoftUni-Internal/interactive-content/EN/02-Dependency-Injection-and-Services/04-Observables-and-RxJS.md

 ## Asynchronous Programming

-JavaScript is a single-threaded language, the majority of JavaScript code thas is has been written so far is being run as a single process on the computer.
+JavaScript is a **single-threaded** language, the majority of JavaScript code thas is has been **written** so far is being run as a **single process** on the computer.

-That means for the most part the code runs from top to bottom, always in the same order, in kind of a procedural way.
+That means for the most part the code runs from **top to bottom**, always in the same order, in kind of a **procedural** way.

-Asynchronous code starts very similar, at the top of the file and execute the code until it gets to the bottom, but during that execution could run into certain asynchronous functions.
+Asynchronous code starts **very similar**, at the top of the file and execute the code until it **gets to the bottom**, but during that execution could run into certain asynchronous functions.

-Then the code will split off and execute that asynchronous code separately from the rest of the code and that's usually because it needs to wait for the result of some operation that takes a long period.
+Then the code will **split off** and execute that **asynchronous code separately** from the rest of the code and that's usually because it needs to **wait for** the result of some operation that takes a l**ong period**.

-So the synchronous code will execute from the top and execute until it hits something asynchronous and then it will execute that as a result, we may have multiple different threads running the code in different sections.
+So the synchronous code will **execute from the top** and execute until it h**its something asynchronous** and then it will execute that as a result, we may have multiple **different threads** running the code in different sections.

-So the code may execute in a different order depending on how to log a certain operation takes, thus make code is harder to work with.
+So the code may execute in a **different order** depending on how **long** a certain operation takes, thus make code harder to work with.

-Potentially means that we have to make sure that the code will work no matter which path it takes, whether it executes everything in order and reverse order or any other scrambled order.
+Potentially means that we have to make **sure that the code will work** no matter which path it takes, whether it **executes everything in order** and reverse order or any other scrambled order.

 [/slide]